paul-rogers/druid/processing/src/main/java/org/apache/druid/queryng/README.md

 resources.
 Notice that the operator returns an iterator, but isn't itself an interator.
 This structure allows an operator to be a "pass-through": it does nothing per-row but only does things at open and close time.

+To avoid the overhead of "are we done yet?" checking on each `next()` call, the `ResultIterator` raises an exception when it is done.
+Similarly, when we move to support async opreators, the iterator may throw a `NotYet` exception to indicate that it must wait for some action to complete, and some other fragment should run in the mean time.

 See `Operator`, `NullOperator` and `MockOperator` for very simple examples of the idea.
 See `MockOperatorTest` to see how operators work in practice.